Urbuddyaadi/Will-you-be-my-Valentine/README.md

 # Will You Be My Valentine? 💌

 This project is designed to be an interactive webpage to ask someone to be your Valentine.
-Please use this code as inspiration and avoid simply copying it without understanding or giving credit.

 ---
-## **🚀 Respect Open-Source**
-I built this for **fun & learning**.
-If you fork or modify it:
-✔ **Use it for creativity, personal projects, or learning**
-✔ **Give proper credit when using it in public**
-✔ **Respect the original creator’s work**
-❌ **DO NOT try to profit from free content**

- **If I find people selling this project, I will take action to prevent unauthorized use.**

 ## How It Works